Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 - Val's Sign Spelling Guidelines is the most prevalent current theory
 - Formal SignWriting stays theory agnostic, even though mixed theories reduce the value of shared sorting

+Tools may choose to warn about prefix/signbox mismatches for corpus quality control, but that is an implementation or corpus-policy decision rather than the basic grammar boundary.

-## III.
-Technical position
+## Technical position

 The technical position is:

 - Formal SignWriting is a stable technical model for written sign text
 - the visible writing and the computational representation are related but distinct layers
-- FSW and SWU are plain-text encodings of the same model, with FSW commonly used as the canonical processing form and SWU supported for Unicode-oriented interchange
+- FSW and SWU are plain-text encodings of the same model; FSW is commonly used as the canonical processing form, while SWU may be primary in Unicode-native interchange or API contexts
 - the style string is not canonical sign text and should be treated as optional markup for presentation
 - the two-part word is the core explanatory move
 - search, sorting, rendering, and transformation are consequences of that move

-## IV.
-Why the two-part word belongs first
+## Why the two-part word belongs first

 The two-part word is not only a definitional convenience.